-Aulani, a Disney Resort and Spa, is located on Oahu, in the city of Kapolei.
+Aulani, a Disney Resort and Spa, is located in Oahu, in the city of Kapolei.
 It’s on the west side of the island, by the Ko Olina lagoons.
 And it can be quite pricey.
 But even if you’re on a budget, you can still stop in and experience some of what it has to offer.
 You won’t be able to access things like the pools or water slides, which require wristbands.
 But you can access other parts of this resort and see what it’s all about.
-Guests visiting for the day can enjoy shopping, dining, spa services and more.
+Guests visiting for the day can enjoy shopping, dining, spa services, and more.

 On our last trip to the resort, we actually took a small day trip to Aulani.
 We had checked out of our Airbnb on the North Shore. and had some time to spare.
 So we figured we could go to Aulani and grab a few snacks and relax by the lagoon.
 Which is exactly what we did, and it was glorious.
-Here’s a few things you can do during a day trip to Aulani.
+Here are a few things you can do during a day trip to Aulani.

 Shopping at Aulani

 Love Disney merch?
 Aulani has two shops that are easy to access.
-Kalepa’s and Hale Manu both carry fun, Hawaiian style merch, with a twist of Disney.
+Kalepa’s and Hale Manu both carry fun, Hawaiian-style merch, with a twist of Disney.
 This is a great opportunity to find Duffy and Friends merch if you’re a fan.
 The Lava Shack is located closer to the back of the resort and offers snacks and beach gear like swimsuits and sand toys.
 And if you spend $50 while shopping at the resort, you can have your parking validated for 2.5 hours.

 Dining at Aulani

 Guests who visit Aulani for a day can also enjoy the restaurants at Aulani.
 Aulani has a great selection of dining options.
-One of our favorites, Makahiki is currently the only table service restaurant available, and requires reservations.
-But you can also choose from other quick service restaurants or lounges.
+One of our favorites, Makahiki is currently the only table service restaurant available and requires reservations.
+But you can also choose from other quick-service restaurants or lounges.
 We love the dole whip and shave ice at Aulani, and you don’t need a reservation to enjoy either!